JeffreyYou/Fast-Realibal-FTP/README.md

 # Fast and Reliable File Transfer Protocol

-This file transfer protocol uses multi-thread to reliably transfer files from server to client over UDP, optimizing for performance under high-congestion and high-loss conditions.
+This a **UDP-based** file transfer protocol.
+It uses multi-thread to reliably transfer files from server to client, with a very good performance under the high-congestion and high-loss conditions.

-## Instruction
+## Quick Start
+### Server Setup
 server.cpp:

+- Description: The server waiting for the transmission

 - Compile: `g++ -std=c++11 -g -pthread ftp_Server.cpp -o server`